 What’s holistic treatment?

 At Royal Life Centers, we operate on a biopsychosocial/spiritual model, meaning that we collectively treat the mind, body, and spirit.
-Essentially, holistic treatment is the idea that incorporating multiple modalities of treatment— individual therapy, group counseling, art therapy, and more, for example— is the most effective way of treating mind and/or body disorders.
+Essentially, holistic treatment is the idea that incorporating multiple modalities of treatment— individual therapy, group counseling, art therapy, and more, for example— is the most effective way of treating mental and/or body disorders.

 Do I have to attend group?

-Group is required during detox and residential treatment unless guest is deemed medically unable to attend by a member of our medical staff.
+Group is required during detox and residential treatment unless a guest is deemed medically unable to attend by a member of our medical staff.